 Grow Food in the Heart of the City!

 The Garden Patch is a community-driven urban agriculture initiative of the Saskatoon Food Bank and Learning Centre, located in the 900 block of 3rd Ave.
 N in the heart of Saskatoon.
 Each year this vacant city-owned lot is transformed into a thriving green garden!
-In the last six years over 100,000 lbs of produce has been harvested for distribution to our community.
+In the last seven years over 110,000 lbs of produce has been harvested for distribution to our community.
 Find out more about upcoming events, volunteer and learning opportunities below.
 There are lots of ways for you, your business, family, community group or school to dig in during the season.

 Healthy Yards YXE